 Over the next several years of traveling on the ground for six months out of the year to coffee farms around the world, Stumptown began to develop relationships with coffee producers that evolved into our Direct Trade program–improving coffee quality through our relationships at origin, and in turn, offering incentive based rewards to the farmer, with complete financial transparency of the supply chain along the way.
 This concept has allowed Stumptown to not only source the best coffee grown in the world, but to also make financial and incrementally sustainable improvements in the growing communities.
 Pretty simple concept: offer the best prices and expect the best quality in return.
 It’s worked pretty well so far.

 We’ve since opened four cafes and an Annex in Portland, two cafes and a roastery in Seattle, and in 2009 heeded the call on the East Coast, opening a New York roastery in Red Hook and cafe in Manhattan.
-Plans for a new roastery and espresso bar in California are well underway.
+We opened our cafe in Downtown LA in September 2013.